 Students should follow the course structure for the course version relevant to the year they commenced.
-This version applies to students whose commencement year for this course is 2010 or later.
+This version applies to students whose commencement year for this course is 2011 or later.

-The Master of Convergent Media offers an environment in which students will develop new digital content, build skills and resources and explore the industry's future, while assessing how to adapt their experience to this rapidly changing industry.
+The Master of Convergent Media offers an environment in which you will develop new digital content, build skills and resources and explore the industry's future, while assessing how you can adapt your experience to this rapidly changing industry.

-Students will extend their experience portfolio, building advanced skills in creative/conceptual development and media production through the delivery of a multi-platform/convergent media product.
-Students will acquire a thorough knowledge of the convergent landscape, from mobile media to gaming, virtual worlds and social media.
+You will extend your experience portfolio, building advanced skills in creative/conceptual development and media production through the delivery of a multi-platform/convergent media product.
+You will acquire a thorough knowledge of the convergent landscape, from mobile media to gaming, virtual worlds and social media.